Carpool (1983 film)

 Carpool is a 1983 made-for-television film directed by E. W. Swackhamer.

 Plot

-With carpools being assigned by computer, four partners – a call center employee (Harvey Korman), a nun turned college student (Stephanie Faracy), an actor (Peter Scolari) and a boxer (TK Carter) – form into a carpool which comes into possession of a million dollars that has fallen off an armored car.
+With carpools being assigned by computer, four partners – a call center employee, a nun turned college student, an actor and a boxer – form into a carpool which comes into possession of a million dollars that has fallen off an armored car.
 An ex-policeman has his eyes on the loot as well, and the chase is on.